 - be from a main dealer, official importer or recognised specialist

-- show the motorcycle’s registration number
+- show the motorcycle’s number plate (registration number)

 Motorcycles with variable power modes